Tracy-Anne McPhee

 Tracy-Anne McPhee is a Canadian politician, who was elected to the Legislative Assembly of Yukon in the 2016 election.
-She represents the electoral district of Riverdale South as a member of the Yukon Liberal Party.
+She represented the electoral district of Riverdale South as a member of the Yukon Liberal Party until 2025.

-She is currently the Minister of Education, the Minister of Justice, and the Government House Leader in the Yukon.
+She served as the Minister of Health and Social Services and the Minister of Justice in the Yukon.

 Personal life

 Prior to entering territorial politics, McPhee worked in law for more than two decades as a practitioner, educator, and consultant, focusing on administrative law, labour law, criminal and regulatory prosecutions, and child protection cases.
 In 2002, she became the first female President of the Yukon Law Society, a position she held for four terms before becoming the President of the Canadian Federation of Law Societies.
 She is a recipient of the Canadian Bar Association Award for outstanding service to the association.

 McPhee was appointed Yukon Ombudsman and Information and Privacy Commissioner from 2007 to 2012.
 She also served as the Executive Director of the Kwanlin Dun Cultural Centre in Whitehorse.

 She holds a Bachelor of Arts from Dalhousie University (1983), a Bachelor of Education from Saint Mary's University (1984), and an L.L.B. from Dalhousie University Law School (1990).
 She was admitted to the Law Society of Upper Canada and the Law Society of Yukon in 1992.